koterin/green-auth/README.md

 ## If you need to change something

-1. If you need to set unique credentials for the user who will be the author of the commits made by the `green-auth`, you'll jave to adjust those lines in the `/server/Dockerfile`:
+1. If you need to set unique credentials for the user who will be the author of the commits made by the `green-auth`, you'll have to adjust those lines in the `/server/Dockerfile`:

 ```
 RUN git config --global user.email "green.auth@sample.com"